zanderxyz/alexa-apple-calendar/README.md

 ## Known Issues

 1. Currently you can't add new events as the Apple web service doesn't allow this.
-1. Doesn't work if you use 2 factor authentication to protect your Apple account.
+1. Doesn't work if you use 2 Factor Authentication to protect your Apple account.
-1. As a consequence of 2, I receive an email from Apple every single time it runs telling me I have logged into a new computer so I've set my email host to delete all these.
+1. As a consequence of the point above, I receive an email from Apple every single time it runs telling me I have logged into a new computer so I've set my email host to delete all these.

 ## Acknowledgements